thekampany/tripproject/README.md

 # Installation
 `git clone https://github.com/thekampany/tripproject.git`
-edit  docker-compose.yml for portnumbers and dbuser and password
+Edit  docker-compose.yml for portnumbers and dbuser and password
 `cp .env.sample .env`
-edit .env for unsplash api key and for emailsettings
+Edit .env
+Emailsettings in .env are needed for inviting others to the trip and resetting passwords.
+Unsplash api key in .env is used for displaying roadtrip backgrounds on the welcome and organize page.
+Can be left blank.
+Unsplash images are not used on the pages for a specific trip, here you can upload your own background image.

 `docker compose build`
 `docker compose up -d`

 Log in the web container to do some additional steps:
-`python manage.py migrate`
+~~`python manage.py migrate`~~ - should no longer be necessary
 `python manage.py createsuperuser` - in order to use the Django Admin
 `python manage.py qcluster` - gives the functionality in the application to automatically assign badges on a certain date